Nuc Eng

 1. General Approach

-1. Collect our arguments and facts, presentations, and other resources in one place on an open, arms-length web site for all to use.
+1. Collect our arguments and facts, presentations, and other resources in one place on an organized, open, arms-length web site for all to use.
+This should include addressing any misinformation (and sometimes downright lies) being promulgated by others.

 3. Be open and transparent as an industry.
 Build trust at every opportunity.
 Never betray that trust.
 Never.
 All this comes naturally when one cares about others (preachy but true nonetheless).